slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 1. Login to your OpenShift Cluster via oc login command with proper credentials
     * `oc login --token=xxxxxxx --server=<https://api.your.openshift:port>`

+1. Ensure global pull secret has been updated with mirror information.

+1. Ensure you have trusted your mirror in OpenShift via one of the [above](#setting-up-a-mirror) approaches.

 1. [Download](https://github.com/IBM/ibm-pak?tab=readme-ov-file#overview) and install ibm-pak plugin